 To prove a case under California dog bite law, victims have to show:

 - The dog bit the victim in a public place or while the victim was lawfully on private property,

 - The dog bite hurt the victim, and

 - The dog bite was a substantial factor in the injuries.1

 1.1.
 What does strict liability mean?

-Strict liability is a legal concept.
-It holds people liable for their conduct, even if they were not being negligent.
+Strict liability is a legal concept that holds people liable for their conduct, even if they were not negligent.

 In most cases, California law requires victims to show that the defendant was acting negligently when they got hurt.
-When the defendant was abiding by all of the rules and was acting reasonably, their conduct could not have caused the accident and injuries.
+Under California’s strict liability laws, though, an injured person does not have to prove negligence.

 Example: Danielle’s dog Dillon is tame and docile, but she puts him in a crate before dinner guests come over.
 Somehow, Dillon bites through the wall of the crate and bites one of the guests.

 1.2.
 What does it mean to be in a “public place or lawfully on private property”?